-The prevalence of spider veins has prompted a number of fashionable patients to develop specialty lines of compression stockings.
-These stockings are much more stylish, offering a number of colors, textures and designs with the same compression benefits of the flesh-colored stodgy variety that are fit to be seen at the hospital.
+The prevalence of spider veins has prompted a number of fashion-conscious patients to develop specialty lines of compression stockings.
+These stockings are much more stylish, offering a number of colors, textures, and designs with the same compression benefits of the flesh-colored stodgy variety that are fit to be seen at the hospital.

 There are a number of ways to make wearing even the standard medical compression stockings a bit more style-friendly, and more comfortable.

 - Beat the Heat.
 It gets very hot in Boca Raton, and sweat can make your legs itchy beneath your stockings.
 Try putting baby powder on your skin before putting the compression stockings on.
 Though this won’t fight the heat, it can prevent the discomfort that comes as a result.